 Data Acquisition

-Data was downloaded in vector file format from the USDA Forest Service Aerial Insect and Disease Detection Survey (ADS) to obtain information on mountain pine beetle infestation throughout the LCNF from 2001 - 2014.
-Data came georeferenced in a North American Datum 1983 (NAD83) and projected as Albers Conical Equal Area.
+Data were downloaded in vector file format from the USDA Forest Service Aerial Insect and Disease Detection Survey (ADS) to obtain information on mountain pine beetle infestation throughout the LCNF from 2001 to 2014.
+The data came georeferenced in a North American Datum 1983 (NAD83) and projected as Albers Conical Equal Area.
 This data identifies areas of tree mortality, the number of dead trees per acre, and provides additional information on host tree species and forest type.

-Data was also acquired for climate projections from three global climate models (GCMs) for three representative concentration pathways (RCPs).
+Data were also acquired for climate projections from three global climate models (GCMs) for three representative concentration pathways (RCPs).
 Each RCP describes possible global climate scenarios based on greenhouse gas concentration trajectories adopted by the Intergovernmental Panel on Climate Change (IPCC) for its fifth Assessment Report (IPCC, 2014).
 The three possible climate scenarios reflect possible changes in greenhouse gas (GHG) emissions measured in CO2 equivalents.
-RCP 2.6 assumes the global GHG emissions will peak between 2010-2020, with emissions declining thereafter; GCP 4.5 assumes emissions will peak around 2040 and then decline; and GCP 8.5 assumes emissions will continue to rise throughout the rest of the 21st century.
-These data sets were downloaded from the WorldClim - Global Climate Data website (http://www.worldclim.org/cmip5_30s) after being averaged to the year 2050 and downscaled to 30 seconds resolution from the original 2-3 degree spatial resolution.
+RCP 2.6 assumes the global GHG emissions will peak between 2010 and 2020, with emissions declining thereafter; RCP 4.5 assumes emissions will peak around 2040 and then decline; and RCP 8.5 assumes emissions will continue to rise throughout the rest of the 21st century.
+These data sets were downloaded from the WorldClim - Global Climate Data website after being averaged to the year 2050 and downscaled to 30 seconds resolution from the original 2-3 degree spatial resolution.
 The three environmental variables downloaded for ecological forecasting were minimum temperature, maximum temperature, and precipitation.

 Data Processing

 Pre-processing was performed on all forecast environmental variables by resampling them to a 30 m spatial resolution, georeferencing them to NAD UTM zone 12N, and subsetting them to the study area.
 Vector files for mountain pine beetle infestations acquired from the USDA ADS were converted from vector file format to raster file format and georeferenced to NAD UTM zone 12 N in a 30 m spatial resolution.
-Resampling of all data sets was needed as each data set came in varying extents, spatial resolution, and file format, preventing further analysis.
+Resampling of all data sets were needed as each data set came in varying extents, spatial resolution, and file format, preventing further analysis.

 Data Analysis

 Based on the results of each habitat suitability model for goshawk nesting sites, a consensus map was created showing a gradation of probabilities for nesting sites in the study area.
 If all three models showed a pixel suitable for a nesting site, this pixel was classified as ‘high’; if two of the models showed a pixel suitable for a nesting site, this pixel was classified as ‘medium’; if only one of the models showed a pixel suitable for a nesting site, this pixel was classified as ‘low’; and if none of the models showed a suitable pixel, this was classified as ‘none’.
-Based on these results we calculated beetle blight in 2050 based on the climate forecasts provided by WorldClim, and overlay these results with the results of our habitat suitability model.
-As beetle blight adversely affects the integrity of forest health and therefore goshawk nesting habitat, we forecast what areas of the LCNF will be viable for nesting based on the current conditions and future scenarios.
+Based on these results we calculated beetle blight in 2050 based on the climate forecasts provided by WorldClim, and overlaid these results with the results of our habitat suitability model.
+As beetle blight adversely affects the integrity of forest health, and therefore goshawk nesting habitat, we forecast what areas of the LCNF will be viable for nesting based on the current conditions and future scenarios.
 The maps generated show which areas are most appropriate for conserving goshawk nesting habitat decades into the future.

 IV.
 Results & Discussion